Brokerages Set Goosehead Insurance, Inc (NASDAQ:GSHD) Target Price at $160.63

-Shares of Goosehead Insurance, Inc (NASDAQ:GSHD) have received a consensus recommendation of “Hold” from the ten brokerages that are covering the firm, MarketBeat.com reports.
-One analyst has rated the stock with a sell recommendation, four have assigned a hold recommendation and four have given a buy recommendation to the company.
-The average twelve-month price objective among brokerages that have updated their coverage on the stock in the last year is $160.63.
+Goosehead Insurance, Inc (NASDAQ:GSHD) has been given a consensus rating of “Hold” by the ten ratings firms that are currently covering the firm, Marketbeat reports.
+One research analyst has rated the stock with a sell recommendation, four have given a hold recommendation and four have assigned a buy recommendation to the company.
+The average 1-year price objective among analysts that have updated their coverage on the stock in the last year is $160.63.

-A number of equities research analysts have recently issued reports on GSHD shares.
-Keefe, Bruyette & Woods upped their target price on shares of Goosehead Insurance from $140.00 to $181.00 and gave the company an “outperform” rating in a report on Wednesday, October 6th.
-Truist Securities assumed coverage on shares of Goosehead Insurance in a report on Wednesday, September 8th.
-They issued a “hold” rating and a $155.00 target price on the stock.
-Piper Sandler increased their price target on shares of Goosehead Insurance from $155.00 to $160.00 and gave the company an “overweight” rating in a report on Tuesday, October 5th.
-Truist assumed coverage on shares of Goosehead Insurance in a report on Wednesday, September 8th.
-They issued a “hold” rating and a $155.00 price target on the stock.
+A number of equities research analysts have issued reports on the stock.
+JMP Securities assumed coverage on shares of Goosehead Insurance in a report on Thursday, September 9th.
+They set a “buy” rating and a $170.00 price target for the company.
+Bank of America cut shares of Goosehead Insurance from a “neutral” rating to an “underperform” rating and set a $154.00 price target for the company. in a report on Monday, October 18th.
 They noted that the move was a valuation call.
-Finally, Bank of America cut shares of Goosehead Insurance from a “neutral” rating to an “underperform” rating and set a $154.00 price target on the stock. in a report on Monday, October 18th.
-They noted that the move was a valuation call.
+Keefe, Bruyette & Woods upped their price target on shares of Goosehead Insurance from $140.00 to $181.00 and gave the company an “outperform” rating in a report on Wednesday, October 6th.
+TheStreet cut shares of Goosehead Insurance from a “b” rating to a “c+” rating in a report on Wednesday, October 27th.
+Finally, Royal Bank of Canada upped their price target on shares of Goosehead Insurance from $155.00 to $175.00 and gave the company an “outperform” rating in a report on Thursday, October 28th.

-In related news, VP Patrick Ryan Langston sold 10,000 shares of the stock in a transaction that occurred on Monday, August 30th.
-The shares were sold at an average price of $140.06, for a total transaction of $1,400,600.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, major shareholder Camille Peterson sold 10,396 shares of the firm’s stock in a transaction that occurred on Wednesday, November 17th.
+In other news, major shareholder Camille Peterson sold 10,396 shares of the firm’s stock in a transaction that occurred on Wednesday, November 17th.
 The shares were sold at an average price of $132.90, for a total transaction of $1,381,628.40.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO Mark S. Colby sold 10,000 shares of the firm’s stock in a transaction that occurred on Wednesday, September 1st.
+The stock was sold at an average price of $149.89, for a total transaction of $1,498,900.00.
+Following the sale, the chief financial officer now directly owns 370,553 shares of the company’s stock, valued at approximately $55,542,189.17.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 157,959 shares of company stock worth $22,201,805.
+Insiders sold 140,348 shares of company stock valued at $19,733,610 in the last three months.
 Company insiders own 51.97% of the company’s stock.

 Goosehead Insurance, Inc is a holding company, which engages in the provision of independent personal lines insurance agency.
 It operates through the Corporate Channel and Franchise Channel segments.
 The Corporate Channel segment consists of company-owned and financed operations with employees who are hired, trained, and managed by the company.